ansible/ansible/docsite/rst/playbooks2.rst

 You have already learned about inventory host and group variables, 'vars', and 'vars_files'.

 If a variable name is defined in more than one place with the same name, priority is as follows to determine which place sets the value of the variable.
+Lower numbered items have the highest priority.

+1. Any variables specified with --extra-vars (-e) on the ansible-playbook command line.

-1. Variables loaded from YAML files mentioned in 'vars_files' in a playbook.
+2. Variables loaded from YAML files mentioned in 'vars_files' in a playbook.

-2.  facts, whether built in or custom, or variables assigned from the 'register' keyword.
+3.  facts, whether built in or custom, or variables assigned from the 'register' keyword.

-3.  variables passed to parameterized task include statements.
+4.  variables passed to parameterized task include statements.

-4.  'vars' as defined in the playbook.
+5.  'vars' as defined in the playbook.

-5. Host variables from inventory.
+6. Host variables from inventory.

-6. Group variables from inventory, in order of least specific group to most specific.
+7. Group variables from inventory in inheritance order.
+This means if a group includes a sub-group, the variables in the subgroup have higher precedence.

 Therefore, if you want to set a default value for something you wish to override somewhere else, the best place to set such a default is in a group variable.
+The 'group_vars/all' file makes an excellent place to put global variables that are true across your entire site, since everything has higher priority than these values.

 Style Points
 ````````````